metal-automata/docs/design/purpose.md

     Rack/Cable --> Register --> Configure-BIOS/Firmware --> Profile/Benchmark --> Deploy
 ```

-Each server or groups of them can then be put through those repeateable workflows,
+Each server or groups of them can then be put through those repeatable workflows,

 ### Server maintenance/repair workflow

-A maintainence or repair flow would enable
+A maintenance or repair flow would enable

 ```mermaid
 graph LR